 2019 -- Present

-Advocacy Organizations and Policy Change
+Advocacy Organizations and Policy Change (Graduate)

 At various points in history, social movements, interest groups, and advocacy organizations have had a substantial impact on social policy and politics.
 This course explores how policy is done – the actors involved, the issues covered, and how actions of social movements, advocacy organizations, nonprofits, and interest groups affect the development, passage, and implementation of policy.
 Over the semester, we will examine a wide range of topics related to how organizations get involved in policymaking, including: political contexts and opportunities, elites/policymakers, political parties, policy arenas and agendas, the effects of institutional and extra-institutional (e.g. protest) actions, and public discourse or framing of issues.

-Graduate Seminar in Quantitative Methods
+Quantitative Methods (Graduate)

 This course provides students with advanced analytical skills necessary for understanding, interpreting and drawing conclusions from statistical analysis of data.
 We briefly review univariate and bivariate statistics before covering multivariate methods, including ANOVA (RMANOVA, MANCOVA); OLS regression, logistic regression (binary, ordered, multinomial), and count models (Poisson and negative binomial).
 Advanced methods such as event history/survival analysis, time series analysis, multilevel modeling, and structural equation models are introduced.

-An introduction to methods of social research.
+A graduate-level review of methods of social research.
 This course is designed to help students critically evaluate research and conduct research of their own.
 Topics covered include the ethics of research, the relationship between theory and research, variables and measurement, causality, types of research (qualitative fieldwork and interviews, content analysis, and quantitative analysis), and the writing of research.

-Law in Society
+Law in Society (Undergraduate)

 In this course, we examine the functions and purpose of law within society.
 We focus on the American legal system, where law comes from, and how it shapes our daily lives - theorganization of society, our relationships, and our behaviors.
 We discuss theorists' distinct perspectives on law to understand its function and its role in maintaining and distributing power in contemporary American society.
 We conclude the course with critiques of how law is done in practice, and offer some fresh alternatives to the implementation of laws in the U.S.

-Investigation & Report
+Investigation & Report (Undergraduate)

 During this course, students will expand their skills by learning how to analyze and interpret data, use effective data visualization techniques, and how to report their analyses.
 Students will also read and discuss research relevant to the field of criminal justice.